kingbonio/angular-2d-game-engine/README.md

-# Main
+# Description

-An engine written with prospects of RPG game story and characters.
-This will be forked into a game once the engine is finished.
+A game engine for creating room-based sneak/action games with puzzle elements

-# DEMO
+# Technical Demo

-You can play the game in its current "master" branch form here:
+You can play a technical demo of the game engine in its current "master" branch form here:

 https://kingbonio.github.io/angular-rpg-game-engine/

-# Running
+# Running Locally

 Clone the repo using `git clone https://github.com/kingbonio/angular-rpg-game-engine.git`

 Run `npm install` in the repo folder and then `ng serve`, this will launch the engine at the location `localhost:4200`.

-# Defaults

-Numerous default settings can be found in the src/app/shared/defaults/index.ts, setting starting parameters and multipliers
+# Setting Up Your Game

+## Setting The Game Config Defaults

+### Configuring Battle Damage Calculators

+### Adding Starting Items

+---

+## Setting The Background Music For Areas

+---

+## Setting The Sound Effects

+---

+## Creating A Room

+### Setting The Floor Pattern

+### Adding The Area Exits

+### Placing Character Start Location

+### Placing Enemies

+### Placing NPCs

+### Placing Walls

+### Placing Doors

+### Placing Chests

+### Linking Rooms

+### Setting Room Entrance Notices

+---

+## Creating Items

+In the folder game/game-config/items you will find 4 files, armour, key-item, potions, weapons.

+To add an armour item you will need to open the armour.ts file, and add a new object in to the `armour` object where the key is the name of the item (in camel-case).

+You will need to use the Enums (ItemClass and ArmourType) provided to determine what class and armour slot the armour will use.

+Ensure the `properties` property on the object for the item contains a `defense` property which will be a number (Used to determine the reduction in received attack damage)

+### Creating Keys For Doors And Chests

+---

+## Assets

+### Setting your images

+You will need to add your image files in to their relevant locations in the assets/images folder

+If you create an item or element in any of the map config which requires an image file, you must add this image file

+---

-## Default Controls
+# Default Controls

 ### Movement: